Monthly Archives: August 2017

 Fish Landed: 20

-Piney River – 08/10/2017
+Trout Creek – 08/10/2017

 Time: 9:30AM – 4:00PM

-Location: Along the Piney River Trail
+Location: Along the Trout Creek Trail

-Piney River 08/10/2017 Photo Album
+Trout Creek 08/10/2017 Photo Album

 The alarm beeped at 5:30, and I left the house by 6AM.
 I packed the car with all the essentials the night before, so after a quick bite to eat, I packed my lunch and quietly departed.
-The planning and early start enabled me to pull into the parking area at the Piney River Trailhead by 8:30.
+The planning and early start enabled me to pull into the parking area at the Trout Creek Trailhead by 8:30.
 It rained heavily from the Eisenhower Tunnel, until I reached Vail, but the sky was blue, as I turned on to Red Sandstone Road.
 The dirt road was extremely muddy, and the Santa Fe was covered with red caked mud by the time I parked at the trailhead.
 After putting on my waders, I gathered my gear and assembled my Orvis Access four weight, and finally I was on the trail by 9:00.
 I hiked for thirty minutes, and then I cut down to the stream and began my day.

 The air temperature was in the upper forties, but I knew I would be too warm, if I hiked with an extra layer, so I stuffed my raincoat in my backpack for extra warmth if necessary.
 When I waded into the stream, it was evident that flows were down compared to my previous visit on 7/25/2017.